-- 1. Each student will choose at least three multicultural resources that address appropriate proficiency and content area knowledge for high school students.
-Students are encouraged to find resources that are bilingual (English and another language). - 2.
-Each student will write an APA-formatted reference for each reference along with a brief description of the resource (1-2 sentences). - Each student will write and present a SDAIE / Multicultural lesson plan that clearly incorporates at least one multicultural resource and delineates how every student will be a successful learner by providing universal access to diverse students.
+- 1. Each student will choose at least three multicultural / culturally responsive / social justice & equity resources that address appropriate proficiency and content area knowledge for high school students. - 2.
+Each student will write an APA-formatted reference for each reference along with a brief description of the resource (1-2 sentences). - 3.
+Each student will write and present a SDAIE / Multicultural lesson plan that clearly incorporates at least one multicultural / culturally responsive / social justice & equity resource and delineates how every student will be a successful learner by providing universal access to diverse students.